ImAWhiteMan/SimpleAuth/README.md

 # SimpleAuth
-A QR Authenticator for fun
+A QR Authenticator for fun.
+Note to myself : Work on random QR generating and make it verificate that way.